-To craft this dummy, you’ll want to begin by rolling up the four towels.
-But, first, roll them up so that two of them are together both times.
+You’ll want to begin by rolling up the four towels to craft this dummy.
+But first, roll them up so that they are together both times.

 Stuff the rolled-up towels into the GI.
 They will be the arms and legs.
-Place the pillows underneath the towel arms and then put the pants onto the pillows below.
+Place the pillows underneath the towel arms, then put the pants onto the pillows below.

 Finally, tie a belt around your masterpiece to hold it all together.
 Then, Ta-da!
-You’ve got a new two-legged dummy friend with which you can practice arm and leg techniques.
+You’ve got a new two-legged dummy friend with whom you can practice arm and leg techniques.

-Why Would You Want to Build Your Own Grappling Dummy?
+Why Would You Want to Build Your Grappling Dummy?

 These dummies will guide you in assisting with your BJJ classes.
 It will help you become more advanced in your skills and techniques.

-For those tight on money, making a DIY grappling dummy help you train jiu-jitsu at home.
-Thus, it solves the problem of not having a training partner available at your disposal.
+Making a DIY grappling dummy for those tight on money helps you train jiu-jitsu at home.
+Thus, it solves the problem of not having a training partner available.

 What Are the Advantages of a DIY Grappling Dummy?